jspare-projects/vertx-jspare/README.md

 ## Getting help and Reporting Issues

-Having trouble with JSpare Container?
+Having trouble with Jspare Container?
 We’d like to help!

 * Check the reference documentation at Wiki — they provide solutions to the most common questions.
 * Report bugs and issues at https://github.com/jspare-projects/vertx-jspare/issues